With over 44 million active users, Microsoft Teams

 Teams will automatically try and create the required rules, but they require admin permissions.
 Which most users don’t have, so they will dismiss the prompt.

 Ironically enough.
-Dismissing the prompt will actually leave you with two blocking Firewall rules for Teams.exe, that will force the Teams client to connect via other means.
+Dismissing the prompt will actually leave you with two blocking Firewall rules for Teams.exe, which will force the Teams client to connect via other means.

 Things get complicated because the Teams.exe file is usually installed per-user in the users own APPDATA folder (%localappdata%\Microsoft\Teams\current\Teams.exe), so we need to create a Firewall rule for each user on the Windows 10 Device – not doable with the built-in Firewall CSP.